ivanov-slk/virtualization-set-up/README.md

 [MetalLB](https://metallb.universe.tf/) is needed so that an external IP of the kubernetes cluster can be used; otherwise `NodePort`s should be used, which is inconvenient.
 Installed via Helm.

-### Istio

-[Istio Service Mesh](https://istio.io/latest/) is installed using the latest available Helm charts.

 ### Kubernetes dashboard

 The cluster comes with the Kubernetes dashboard installed.
-It can be accessed through a NodePort on port 30002 and with a token that is fetched using `kubectl -n kubernetes-dashboard describe secret $(kubectl -n kubernetes-dashboard get secret | grep admin-user | awk '{print $1}')`.
+It can be accessed via a `LoadBalancer` service through IP or through a `NodePort` on port 30002 and with a token that is fetched using `kubectl -n kubernetes-dashboard create token admin-user`.
-Alternatively, a host (`kubernetes-dashboard.my-cluster.local`) can be specified in `/etc/hosts` and used in browser.
+Alternatively, a host like (`kubernetes-dashboard.my-cluster.local`) can be specified in `/etc/hosts` and used in browser.

 ## Usage